oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 2. Ensure that the right **Compartment** is selected and click on the 'Marketplace' founder instance.

-3. Access the 'Service Console' and copy the REST Proxy URL of this platform instance.
+3. Click on the 'Service Console' -->  Go to 'Nodes' tab from the Blockchain Admin Console Dashboard --> copy the REST Proxy URL of this platform instance.
   ![Service Console](images/2-app-builder-tokenization-deploy-marketplace.png)

 4. Changing the target environment in Blockchain AppBuilder from 'Local Environment' to 'Marketplace.'
 Also change the channel to 'car-marketplace'.